 There are very few books that have been as impactful as The Way of The Superior Man.

-David Deida has done a great job at explaining the difference (and purpose) between feminine and masculine energy.
-Especially how depolarisation is causing relationship issues across the western world.
-Whilst this book is more spiritual in nature, there are very clear actions you can take.
+David Deida has done a great job of explaining the difference (and purpose) between feminine and masculine energy.
+Especially how depolarisation is causing relationship issues across the Western world.
+While this book is more spiritual in nature, there are very clear actions you can take.